bairdlangenbrunner/ESS-Python-Tutorial/materials/week2/0-week1-review.md

 5. **We opened our first [Jupyter Notebook][what is jupyter notebook link].
 To do this, type `jupyter notebook` on the command line.
 It will pop up in your default web browser.**
     * You can also open it using the Anaconda Navigator app that comes installed with Anaconda.
 Click on the Jupyter Notebook "launch" link.
     * Finally, remember you can also run Python from a terminal by simply typing `python`, or using [Interactive Python][interactive python link] by typing `ipython` on the command line.
 Quit a Python session by typing `exit()` and hitting `enter/return`.

-From here, you can navigate to the directory where you want to run the notebook.
-In the case of this tutorial, that might be `Desktop > ESS-Python-Tutorial`.

 [python tutorial link]: https://docs.python.org/3/tutorial/